 ABOUT THE MENTORSHIP:

-1. You must be a member in good standing of the SCBWI-L.A. region.
+1. You must be a member in good standing of the SCBWI-L.A. or Cen Cal region.

 2. Associate or Full members may apply.
-(No PAL members).*
+PAL members who are not published in nonfiction are also eligible to apply.

 3. Limited to one entry per person.